 On February 1, 2021, the Company completed its acquisition of the Almark Foods business and related assets ("Almark") for \$52.0, subject to working capital and other adjustments, resulting in a payment at closing of \$51.3.
 The acquisition was completed using cash on hand.
 Almark is a provider of hard-cooked and deviled egg products, offering conventional, organic and cage-free products, and distributes its products to foodservice distributors, as well as across retail outlets, including in the perimeter-of-the-store and the deli counter.
 Almark is reported in the Foodservice and Refrigerated Retail segments (see Note 19).
-The Company recorded a working capital adjustment of \$1.3 during the three and six months ended March 31, 2022, which decreased the related estimated working capital receivable to \$1.7 as of March 31, 2022 from \$3.0 as of September 30, 2021.
-The estimated working capital receivable was included in "Receivables, net" on the Condensed Consolidated Balance Sheets.
-The Company recorded a final measurement period adjustment of \$0.3 during the three and six months ended March 31, 2022.
+At September 30, 2021, the Company had recorded an estimated working capital receivable of \$3.0, which was included in "Receivables, net" on the Condensed Consolidated Balance Sheet.
+During the nine months ended June 30, 2022, the Company recorded a final measurement period adjustment and a working capital adjustment of \$0.3 and \$1.3, respectively, and reached a final net working capital settlement, resulting in an amount received by the Company of \$2.9.
+As a result of the final net working capital settlement, the Company recorded a gain of \$1.2, which was included in "Other operating (income) expense, net" in the Condensed Consolidated Statements of Operations for the three and nine months ended June 30, 2022.